 The Jurassic is an age of giant dinosaurs, the long-necked sauropods.
 The other famous dinosaur from this era was the stegosaurus which had a row of bony plates down it back and spikes on its tail.
 The spiked tail is called a thagomizer after a fictional caveman, named Thag.
 In a Far Side comic by Garry Larson it is implied that Thag was killed by a thagomizer.
 The famous large predators belonged to the genus Allosaurus.

 Cretaceous 145 to 66 million years ago

 The final period of the Mesozoic is the Cretaceous.
-This is the era of T-Rex, Triceratops, and the duck-billed dinosaurs which scientists call Hadrosaurids.
-Many of the Dinosaurs in the movie "Jurassic Park" were actually from the Cretaceous.
+This is the era of Tyrannosaurus rex, Triceratops, the duck-billed dinosaurs which scientists call Hadrosaurids, the Ankylosaurus with the bony, armored back and a tail with a bony club at the end, and the smaller preditory raptors.
+Many of the Dinosaurs in the "Jurassic Park" movies were actually from the Cretaceous.

 The Cretaceous ended with still another massive extinction.
 The dinosaurs, except for the birds became extinct.
+The literature will frequently say the non-avian dinosaurs went extinct.
+Avian means birds.
 The birds and mammals lived on into our era, the Cenozoic.

 Other pages on Natural History and Biology

 If you wish to read more of my summary of natural history, the next period the Cenozoic, the Age of Mammals, is covered here.

 There are also a number of other essays on Biology you can find through my Biology Index Page.

 The Biology index provides links to a couple of pages on the Mesozoic.
 One is my speculative history of the Mesozoic where I suggest explanations for the rise of the archosaurs, the large size of the dinosaurs, and other Mesozoic